What is the Relationship Between Content Marketing and SEO?

 Adapting to meet the requirements of search engines to achieve better ranking and higher visibility has compelled a shift in SEO to create content that appeals to and influences users first and foremost, rather than search engines only.
 In fact, content that has been optimized almost entirely with search algorithms in mind often finds itself at the back of the pack in terms of search result ranking.

-Search engines want content and SEO that focuses on the searcher's wants and needs.
+Search engines want content marketing and SEO that focuses on the searcher's wants and needs.
 Creating content and applying SEO practices that put the user experience at the center of the process ensures that you are automatically doing so for the search engines, too.
 This is because the search engines themselves are making an optimal user experience the focus of their own practices and processes.

 Because you cannot have effective content, in the eyes of searchers and search engines alike, without applying SEO best practices, and you can't apply those practices if you have no content of value, neither is technically more vital or important than the other.
 They coexist together to function in unison to help you successfully reach objectives and goals you have established for your business as part of your overall marketing strategy.